aathornburg/lift-tracker/README.md

 - ~~Create form validation for add lift form~~
 - Turn inputs into directives
 - ~~As part of form validation, add all errors into template cache~~
-- Create tool tip to describe what Straight sets are
+- ~~Create tool tip to describe what Straight sets are~~
+- Make tooltip be handled by the OverlayControl (to allow it to be closed when clicking out)
 - Update the AddLiftForm class to actually save <i>all</i> lift data that users enter now, since there's more data
 - Make modals open up from the right and be full-height
 - Make input errors be handled by a directive?
 I.e. make input elements be a directive themselves?
 (DRY)